A self-regulating and patch subdivided population: The model

 \subsection{The mean field equations for the self-regulating IRP}

 The usual approach, before actually studying the spatial stochastic model, is to derive a non-spatial deterministic version called the mean field.
-We consider the differential evolution equations for the concentrations $\{u_i\}_{i \ge 0}$ where $u_i$ represents the fraction of sites having $i$ individuals (clearly $\sum_i u_i=1$).
+We consider the differential evolution equations for the concentrations $\{u_i\}_{i \ge 0}$ where $u_i=u_i(t)$ can be thought of as the proportion of sites with $i$ individuals at time $t$ when there is a very large population (clearly $\sum_i u_i=1$).
 We compute the stationary solutions of the system of equations: a stationary solution with $u_0<1$ corresponds to survival, while $u_0 \ge 1$ suggests almost sure extinction.
 To avoid unnecessary complications, in this preliminary study, we take $N=1$, that is, there is no difference between patches and sites.

 Let us discuss briefly the mean field equation for the logistic IRP.
 The mean field equations are

 Put $u_i'=0$, for $i=1,\ldots,\kappa$ and sum equations from $i$ to $\kappa$.
 Then the solutions, for $i=1,\ldots,\kappa$, is